 It is thanks to an optimal physical / medical preparation of these athletes.

-Those who are not Roger can also anticipate ailments by going once a month to the osteopath to examine and rebalance what can be.
-In the end, it is a moderate cost compared for example to the price of a racket of padel, a tournament, a track rental, etc. ”
+Those who are not Roger can also anticipate aches and pains by going to the osteopath once a month to examine and rebalance what can be.
+In the end, it is a moderate cost compared to, for example, the price of a padel racket, a tournament, a court rental, etc.”

 Following the interview ...
 HERE: